superdurszlak/superdurszlak.github.io/_posts/2024-11-24-research-driven-how-spikes-lay-ground-for-projects.md

 To make the best out of a spike, it is vital to be well prepared before carrying it out.
 One cannot just _do a spike_ without defining what is the goal of the spike, what needs to be done, and in what time frame.

+### Knowledge base

+Most of the organizations have at least ona destination for documentation and other reference resources.
+Some may have multiple - which may lead to confusion if it is not clear which should be used as the team's knowledge base.
+This may lead to undesirable consequences:
+- Lost knowledge, as the team members struggle to find relevant documents,
+- Overall confusion, as whenever a document is needed one needs to consider and/or consult which knowledge base should be referenced,
+- Documents on related topic can be created independently, but never cross-referencing each other, leading to more confusion as future work could be based on either without taking the full context into consideration.

+In general, it is typically practical for a team to keep a single knowledge base to serve as a destination for internal project documentation.
+This might mean a dedicated documentation repository, Confluence Space, a dedicated directory tree within a broader Confluence Space etc. In any case, the next step to improve structure of such knowledge base is to create a dedicated destination for spike results - oftentimes another sub-directory, nested in project knowledge base.
+Furthermore, to improve accessibility of such knowledge base - and spike repository - is to cross-reference it frequently, for instance to provide context for work items.
+This way, team members can more easily access pieces of documentation relevant to the task at hand.

 ### Clarify expectations

 A well defined spike task includes the following elements: